modin-project/modin/docs/flow/modin/engines/base/io.rst

 High-Level Data Import Operation Workflow
 '''''''''''''''''''''''''''''''''''''''''

-**Note**: `read_csv` on Pandas backend and Ray engine was taken as an example in this chapter for reader convenience.
+**Note**: `read_csv` on pandas backend and Ray engine was taken as an example in this chapter for reader convenience.
 For other import functions workflow and classes/functions naming convension will be the same.

-After user calls high-level `modin.pandas.read_csv` function, call is forwarded to the `EngineDispatcher`, which defines which factory from `modin\data_management\factories\factories` and backend/engine specific IO class should be used (for Ray engine and Pandas backend IO class will be named `PandasOnRayIO`).
+After user calls high-level `modin.pandas.read_csv` function, call is forwarded to the `EngineDispatcher`, which defines which factory from `modin/data_management/factories/factories` and backend/engine specific IO class should be used (for Ray engine and pandas backend IO class will be named `PandasOnRayIO`).
 This class defines Modin frame and query compiler classes and `read_*` functions, which could be based on the following classes: `RayTask` - class for managing remote tasks by concrete distribution engine, `PandasCSVParser` - class for data parsing on the workers by specific backend and `CSVDispatcher` - class for files handling of concrete file format including chunking that is executed on the head node.

 Dispatcher Classes Workflow Overview
 ''''''''''''''''''''''''''''''''''''